(See list of members)

 The Radio Spectrum Policy Group (RSPG) is a high-level advisory group that assists the European Commission in the development of radio spectrum policy.

-The RSPG is established under Commission Decision 2002/622/EC, which was one of the Commission initiatives following the adoption of the Radio Spectrum Decision 676/2002/EC and it adopts opinions, position papers and reports, as well as issuing statements, which are aimed at assisting and advising the Commission at strategic level on:
+The RSPG is currently established under Commission Decision of 11 June 2019.
+The RSPG adopts opinions, position papers and reports, as well as issuing statements, which are aimed at assisting and advising the Commission at strategic level on:

 - radio spectrum policy issues,

 - harmonised conditions, where appropriate, with regard to the availability and efficient use of radio spectrum necessary for the

 The remit of the RSPG has been extended as a result of the adoption of the European Electronic Communications Code in 2018.

 The Members of the Group are senior representatives of the Member States and the official representative of the European Commission.
 Delegations include representatives from both the regulatory authorities and the ministries having responsibility for radio spectrum related matters in each Member State.
 The Chairperson of the RSPG is a Member elected by the Group for a period of two years.
 Representatives of the European Economic Area (EEA) countries, the candidate countries, the European Conference of Postal and Telecommunications Administrations (CEPT) and the European Telecommunications Standardisation Institute (ETSI) are also invited to attend plenary meetings as observers.